austin-putz/FImpute/README.md

 # Documentation

-You can find the full documentation on the program is online at the website above.
+You can find the full documentation on the website above ([or click here](http://animalbiosciences.uoguelph.ca/~msargol/fimpute/FImpute_documentation.pdf)).
 Please download and read for full information and all the options available.

 # vim users